 I was disapointed in what I saw after visiting.
 I was under the impression that the programs were more usable in todays world.
 Sorry but I will keep looking for a place to send my son next year!

 Mercy Vocational High School is a private high school in Philadelphia.
 The principal of Mercy Vocational High School is Sr Rosemary Herron.
-373 children attend Mercy Vocational High School and identify primarily as Black, non-Hispanic; White, non-Hispanic; and Hispanic.
-The ratio of students to teachers at Mercy Vocational High School is 10:1.
-Randolph, A. Philip AVT High School is one of the nearest high schools.
+371 students go to Mercy Vocational High School and are mostly Black, non-Hispanic; White, non-Hispanic; and Hispanic.
+The student to teacher ratio at Mercy Vocational High School is 10:1.
+Randolph A. Philip Avt High School is one of the nearest high schools.

 |Native American or Native Alaskan||0%||%|